 \end{itemize} \end{proof}

-Finally, we prove that the limit $V= \inf_i V_i$ of the sequence $(V_i)_i$ equals the value function of the game $\game$.
+Finally, we have tools to prove Proposition~\ref{prop:fixpoint-limit}.
 In particular, we fix $W$ be the set of configurations from where \MinPl can ensure to reach $\QLocsT$ (without restriction on the number of steps), that is the limit of $(W_i)_i$: $W = \bigcup_i W_i$.
-By classical results on the attractor computation in timed games, we know that there exists a finite $N\in \N$ such that $W = \bigcup_{i = 0}^N W_i$.
-Now, we can finally prove that $V = \Value$.
+By classical results~\cite[Theorem 103]{fijalkow-23} on the attractor computation in timed games, we know that there exists a finite $N\in \N$ such that $W = \bigcup_{i = 0}^N W_i$.
+Now, by letting $V = \inf_i V_i$, we can finally prove that $V = \Value$.